Jamaica, Queens: Precolonial and colonial periods

 Jamaica Avenue was an ancient trail for tribes from as far away as the Ohio River and the Great Lakes, coming to trade skins and furs for wampum.
 It was in 1655 that the first settlers paid the Native Americans with two guns, a coat, and some powder and lead, for the land lying between the old trail and "Beaver Pond" (now filled in; what is now Tuckerton Street north of Liberty Avenue runs through the site of the old pond, and Beaver Road was named for its western edge).
 Dutch Director-General Peter Stuyvesant dubbed the area Rustdorp ("rest-town") in granting the 1656 land patent.
+Among its founding settlers was Robert Coe, who was appointed as the first magistrate by the Dutch government, serving until the English took over in 1664, making it a part of the county of Yorkshire.

-The English took over in 1664 and made it part of the county of Yorkshire.
 In 1683, when the Crown divided the colony of New York into counties, Jamaica became the county seat of Queens County, one of the original counties of New York.

 Colonial Jamaica had a band of 56 minutemen who played an active part in the Battle of Long Island, the outcome of which led to the occupation of the New York City area by British troops during most of the American Revolutionary War.
-Rufus King, a signer of the United States Constitution, relocated here in 1805.
-He added to a modest 18th-century farmhouse, creating the manor which stands on the site today.
-King Manor was restored at the turn of the 21st century to its former glory, and houses King Manor Museum.
+Rufus King, a signer of the United States Constitution, relocated to Jamaica in 1805.
+He added to a modest 18th-century farmhouse, creating the manor which stands on the site today; King Manor was restored at the turn of the 21st century to its former glory, and houses King Manor Museum.

 Late 18th and 19th centuries

 By 1776, Jamaica had become a trading post for farmers and their produce.
 For more than a century, their horse-drawn carts plodded along Jamaica Avenue, then called King's Highway.
-The Jamaica Post Office opened September 25, 1794, and was the only post office in the present-day Boroughs of Queens or Brooklyn before 1803.
-Union Hall Academy for boys, and Union Hall Seminary for girls, were chartered in 1787.
-The Academy eventually attracted students from all over the United States and the West Indies.
+The Jamaica Post Office opened September 25, 1794, and was the only post office in the present-day boroughs of Queens or Brooklyn before 1803.
+Union Hall Academy for boys and Union Hall Seminary for girls were chartered in 1787.
+The academy eventually attracted students from all over the United States and the West Indies.
 The public school system was started in 1813 with funds of $125.
 Jamaica Village, the first village on Long Island, was incorporated in 1814 with its boundaries being from the present-day Van Wyck Expressway (on the west) and Jamaica Avenue (on the north, later Hillside Avenue) to Farmers Boulevard (on the east) and Linden Boulevard (on the south) in what is now St. Albans.
 By 1834, the Brooklyn and Jamaica Railroad company had completed a line to Jamaica.

 In 1850, the former Kings Highway (now Jamaica Avenue) became the Brooklyn and Jamaica Plank Road, complete with toll gate.
 In 1866, tracks were laid for a horsecar line, and 20 years later it was electrified, the first in the state.
 On January 1, 1898, Queens became part of the City of New York, and Jamaica became the county seat.